m13ha/m13ha/README.md

 ## Hi there :wave:

 I am a Front-end Developer with over 3 years of experience in Javascript, HTML, and CSS.
 I am well versed in responsive design and object-oriented programming.
-I am passionate about UI/UX Design, innovation, and problem-solving through technology.
+I am passionate about innovation, and problem-solving through technology.

 - I am currently working on a react app to help people better understand data structures and how they work.